 Caching Behavior

-- First query: senderZ checks the number via the iMessage engine, stores the result, and returns
+- First query: senderZ checks the number via the iMessage engine (or the heuristic path for batch requests), stores the result, and returns

-The 24-hour window balances accuracy against performance.
-A user who switches from Android to iPhone (or vice versa) will be detected within a day.
+The 90-day window balances accuracy against performance.
+A user who switches from Android to iPhone (or vice versa) may not be re-detected for up to three months — but in practice, when an iMessage send fails, senderZ automatically falls back to SMS, so a stale imessage cache entry does not block delivery.

 Relationship to channel: “auto”